 According to the Consumer Product Safety Commission (CPSC), elevator and escalator accidents cause approximately 30 fatalities and 17,000 injuries nationwide each year.
 Of the two transportation devices, elevators are the location of the majority of deaths and severe injuries.

-Older adults are especially prone to being involved in New York City elevator incidents.
+Older adults are especially prone to be involved in New York City elevator incidents.
 Web MD Health News estimates that more than half of elevator accidents among this age group occur due to slips, trips or falls.
 Soft tissue injuries and hip fractures are counted as some of the most common types of injuries from elevator and escalator accidents.

 Children and teenagers may also be susceptible to elevator accidents, and these types of dangerous situations usually occur when the doors are in the process of closing.
 The New York City Department of Buildings documented 109 injuries and one fatality among children in elevator and escalator accidents over a recent 10-year period.

 But people of all ages can suffer injuries in an elevator accident.
 If any area of the body is caught in the elevator’s mechanism, “de-gloving” may be the result.
-This type of injury occurs when flesh is stripped from the limb.
+This type of injury occurs when the flesh is stripped from the limb.
 A nationally certified elevator safety inspector describes an injury of this sort as being similar to a shark bite.

 If an individual of any age is severely injured in a New York elevator slip and fall accident, there are several people or entities that may be liable.
 This group includes the building’s owner, the building’s manager, the company that maintains the elevator and the elevator’s manufacturer.